llastowka-usgs/hazdev-gis/documentation.md

 ## Leveraging GIS Services
 There are numerous ways to interact with and consume GIS data found in these services.
-Please visit Esri's ArcGIS Server REST API website at: http://resources.arcgis.com/en/help/rest/apiref/ for more information.
+Please visit Esri's ArcGIS Server REST API documentation at: http://resources.arcgis.com/en/help/rest/apiref/ for more information.